What Are the Penalties for a Child Abuse Charge in California?

 July 14, 2018Posted on: July 14, 2018

-California takes child abuse charges very seriously.
-The penalties for child abuse will depend on a variety of circumstances related to the incident.
-Many cases go unreported because of the dificult subject matter.
+Child abuse charges in California are taken very seriously.
+The penalties for the charge will depend on a variety of circumstances related to the incident.
+Child abuse and neglect cases can be difficult for all parties involved, which is why so many cases go unreported.
 These charges can cause major disruptions in family life, school environments and personal futures.
 Cases like these can also become publicized, which is why many families will want to deal with the problem on their own.
 However, it is important to still report and understand the charges and possible sentences so the risk of child abuse does not continue for the child.

 What Penalties Can Someone Face After a Child Abuse Charge?

 If someone is charged with child abuse, he or she will face a wide variety of penalty and sentencing possibilities.
 Penalties will depend on:

 - The state where the abuse took place

 - Whether the abuse involved sexual abuse or not

 - Whether the child was injured physically or mentally

 - The criminal history of the perpetrator

 The most serious child abuse cases can carry felony lifetime sentences, and minor cases can be considered misdemeanors that can result in minimal fines and no jail time.
 Punishment will always be more severe if the child abuse offender has a previous criminal child abuse history.

 In many cases, sentencing can include probation or a prison term of up to five years or longer depending on the severity of the crime.
 Other possible penalties can include: